marcelcastrobr/aws-sa-task/README.md

 ![image-20210525120054307](README.assets/aws-sa-cdk.png)

-The solution described in Scenario 2 of Task b was implemented in CDK and available at GitHub for use.

-In this scenario, we are using python as the programming language.
+The solution described in Scenario 2 of Task b was implemented in CDK and it is available at GitHub link: https://github.com/marcelcastrobr/aws-sa-task/tree/main/aws-cdk/sample_webapp for use.
+In this implementation, we are using python as the programming language.

 **How to run the AWS CDK example:**